 Orbitofrontal Cortex: Located in the frontal lobe, this region is involved in decision-making and reward processing.
 It receives input from both the primary olfactory cortex and the amygdala, allowing us to associate odors with specific outcomes and make informed decisions based on scent.

 The history of olfactory research is a fascinating journey of scientific discovery.
 In the late 19th century, scientists began to unravel the basic anatomy of the olfactory system, identifying the olfactory bulb and its connections to the brain.
-However, it wasn't until the mid-20th century that researchers began to understand the complexity of olfactory receptors and their role in odor detection.
+Even so, it wasn't until the mid-20th century that researchers began to understand the complexity of olfactory receptors and their role in odor detection.

 Trends and Latest Developments